Earlier this year the federal Work Opportunity Tax Credit (WOTC) program received an extension through December 31, 2025.

 Employers should note that the process for applying for tax credits involves a number of steps and IRS forms, including Form 8850, the pre-screening notice and certification request for WOTC, Form 5884-C for claiming the credit for tax-exempt organizations, as well as Form 3800 to claim the credit.

-To make things even more difficult, employers are often faced with the challenge of determining when to apply an earned tax credit certification.
+To make things even more difficult, employers often experience challenges of when to apply an earned tax credit certification.
 While the IRS has suggested that employers claim the credit certification in the year it is issued rather than the year in which the tax credit is approved, it can be difficult to choose which method will better meet your needs.

 TaxAdvantage also provides your organization with free tools, including an online platform, call centers to improve verification of employee WOTC info, and interactive tools for monitoring WOTC certification processes in real-time.
 If you’re new to WOTC, download our Tax Credits introduction flyer to learn more.
 Start hiring employees, serving the community you operate in, and generate additional income for your organization with WOTC today.